turboMaCk/glue/README.md

-You can use [`Cmd.map`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#map) inside `init` as well and [`Sub.map`](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Platform-Sub#map) which is fairly similar to [`Html.map`](http://package.elm-lang.org/packages/debois/elm-parts/latest) in `subscriptions` to finish wiring of a submodule.
+You can use [`Cmd.map`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#map) inside `init` as well and [`Sub.map`](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Platform-Sub#map) which is fairly similar to [`Html.map`](http://package.elm-lang.org/packages/debois/elm-parts/latest) in `subscriptions` to finish wiring of a child module (`SubModule`).

 And this is as far as pure TEA goes.
 This may possibly be good fit for your needs, and that's OK.
 Why might you still want to use this package?

-- It helps keep your `update`, `init`, `view` `subscriptions` clean from wiring logic.
+- It helps you to keep `update`, `init`, `view` `subscriptions` clean from wiring logic.
-- It enforces very abstract interface of mapping between these functions with just little implementation overhead.
+- It enforces very abstract interface of mapping between functions with just a little implementation overhead.
-- It uses record to keep wiring in single namespace which reduces indirection in interface definition.
+- It uses record to keep wiring in single name-space which reduces indirection in interface definition.

 ## How?